LiorKGOW/To_Do_React_Node.js_Express/README.md

 ---

-## Some Screenshots of the ToDo Application:
+## Some Screenshots of the Application:
 The initial state of the App, presenting the available data that is currently stored in the DB in MongoDB:
 ![The initial state of the App, presenting the data that is currently available from the DB in MongoDB](https://github.com/LiorKGOW/To_Do_React_Node.js_Express/assets/93318917/254786b4-9f14-45a0-ba4a-a05a62955bd5)